willingc/nutshell/README.md

 conversation without spending one to three hours reading the thread.
 Discourse gives a predicted time to read the thread.

-On discuss.python.org, discussion threads about an individual [Python Enhancement Proposal](https://peps.python.org], PEP, can get very long.
+On discuss.python.org, discussion threads about an individual [Python Enhancement Proposal](https://peps.python.org) (PEP), can get very long.
 To understand the pros and cons of the PEP, reading the thread is needed.

 ## Motivation